Category Archives: Preaching, Teaching

 According to the Apostle Paul, we have been charged to preach the word (2 Timothy 4:2).
 It is our sacred duty then to strive to faithfully and clearly lay out the whole counsel of God before others.
 No hermeneutical gymnastics or homiletical ear-tickling; just a sincere and prayerful commitment to rightly explain and apply the Bible to those listening.

 Our job is not to impress people with our oratorical skills, but instead to impress upon them the oracles of our God.
 Should we work to carefully craft our words?
 Sure.
-But we must remember that our words in relationship to the Word are to be like mirrors that simply reflect the light of God’s truth and angle it in the direction of the hearers so that they might better see our Triune God, themselves and others.
-After all, God’s gospel/word, through the work of the Holy Spirit and when mixed with faith, is the only thing that changes our eternal destiny and produces spiritual maturity (Romans 1:16; James 1:21; 1 Peter 2:1).
+But we must remember that our words in relationship to the Word are to be like mirrors that simply reflect the light of God’s truth and angle it in the direction of the hearers so that they might better see our Triune God and what He desires and requires of us as His people.
+After all, God’s Gospel and Word, through the work of the Holy Spirit and when mixed with faith, is the only thing that changes our eternal destiny and produces spiritual maturity (Romans 1:16; James 1:21; 1 Peter 2:1).

 So, as you preach, take people back to the text.

-See yourself as a preacher-guide; someone who is assigned to walk with people through an exhibit of Scripture, pointing out vital information and showing them how it impacts their lives and the world around them.
-Certainly, no matter what you do, there will always be those who will close their Bibles (if they have them at all) or leave them open on their laps or on their iPhone/iPad screens and never look down at them again after the text is read.
-People are going to do what they want to do.
-But, listen, let it never be said that we as preacher-guides simply escorted them to the entrance but soon left them to make their way around on their own, or that we failed to do our jobs because we were extremely ill-prepared or haphazardly took them through exhibits.
+See yourself as a preacher-guide; someone who is assigned to walk with people through an exhibit of Scripture, pointing out vital information about God and showing them how it impacts their lives and the world around them.
+Certainly, there will always be those who will close their Bibles and never look down at them again after the text is read.
+But for those of us who seek to be faithful preacher-guides, may it never be said of us that we simply escorted people to the entrance of a passage of Scripture, but soon left them to make their way around on their own, or that we failed to do our job well because we were extremely ill-prepared or haphazardly took them through exhibit.

 That’s in essence what a precious church member said to me one day.
 I am not sure how we got on the subject of pastors and preaching.
 But there we were standing in the middle of the hallway having this discussion.